AVoss84/bhad/README.md

 Python code for the BHAD algorithm as presented in [Vosseler, A. (2021): BHAD: Fast unsupervised anomaly detection using Bayesian histograms, Technical Report](https://www.researchgate.net/publication/364265660_BHAD_Fast_unsupervised_anomaly_detection_using_Bayesian_histograms).

 The code follows a standard Scikit-learn API.
-Code to run the BHAD model is contained in *bhad.py* and some utility functions are provided in *utils.py*, e.g. a discretization function in the case of continuous features as outlined in the references above.
+Code to run the BHAD model is contained in *bhad.py* and some utility functions are provided in *utils.py*, e.g. a discretization function in the case of continuous features and the Bayesian model selection approach as outlined in the reference.
+The *explainer.py* module contains code to create individual model explanations.

 ## Package installation